-M. Parvovirus B19 Infection and Anemia (off-label) (must meet all):
+N. Parvovirus B19 Infection and Anemia (off-label) (must meet all):

 - 1. Diagnosis of anemia secondary to chronic parvovirus B19 infection; - 2.
 Prescribed by or in consultation with a hematologist, infectious disease specialist, or immunologist; - 3.
 Current (within the last 30 days) severe anemia (i.e., Hgb <10 or Hct < 30) due to bone marrow suppression; - 4.
+Member meets one of the following (a, b, c, or d):\
-Member meets one of the following (a or b): - a.
-Request is for Gammagard unless there is a specific health plan-preferred immune globulin product; - b.
-Failure of Gammagard (or health plan-preferred immune globulin product) unless contraindicated or clinically significant adverse effects are experienced;

-Immune globulin products are generally interchangeable and it is at the health plan's discretion to prefer a clinically appropriate alternative product based on the time of request

-- 5. Request meets one of the following (a or b) [Note: for adults, calculate dosing based on TBW or IBW, whichever is less.
-For obese members, use adjBW.
-(See Appendix F for weight-based dosing calculations.)]: - a.
+\For Illinois HIM requests, the step therapy requirements below do not apply as of 1/1/2026 per IL HB 5395 - a.
+Request is for Gammagard or Gamunex-C unless there is a specific health planpreferred\ immune globulin product; - b.
+Failure of Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product); - c.
+Member has intolerance or contraindication to Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product), or if Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product) are both unavailable due to shortage, member must use Gammaked, unless contraindicated or clinically significant adverse effects are experienced; - d.
+Gammagard (or health plan-preferred\ immune globulin product), Gamunex-C, and Gammaked, are all unavailable due to shortage, and request is for an immune globulin product other than those listed; - \Immune globulin products are generally interchangeable and it is at the health plan's discretion to prefer a clinically appropriate alternative product based on the time of request - 5.
+Request meets one of the following (a or b) [Note: for adults, calculate dosing based on TBW or IBW, whichever is less.
+For obese members, use adjBW (See Appendix F for weight-based dosing calculations.)]: - a.
 Dose does not exceed an initial dose of 2 g per kg per day for up to 5 days, followed by maintenance dose of 400 mg per kg IV every 4 weeks; - b.
 Dose is supported by practice guidelines or peer-reviewed literature for the relevant off-label use (prescriber must submit supporting evidence).